OAFE: your #1 source for toy reviews

 Morby's action feature may ruin his neck, but it does work nicely.
 The gimmick is that you press a button on his back and his jaw opens.
 His face is molded from soft rubber, and there's a mechanism that stretches the lower jaw down drastically.
 Unlike a lot of figures that have features like this, Morbius honestly looks good either compressed or stretched.
 Hopefully the rubber won't dry out and rot away.

-that's some crazy wind The sculpt is good.
+The sculpt is good.
 Morbius looks quite vampiric, both thin and muscular at the same time.
 Oddly, though, his cape and his hair are blowing in different directions.
 His costume is plain black, but torn and raggedy, allowing his chalky skin to show through.
 There was a running change to the paint on the figure's face - the initial wave had red eyes set right against the white skin, while the later waves added black rims around the eyes, making them look more impressive.

 So, what exactly is a "living vampire?"
 It's a regular vampire with "living" thrown in front of it.
 See, the Comics Code had just been relaxed, and no one was really sure how much you could get away with yet.
 So Michael became a living vampire, a semantic way of tip-toeing around the issue.
 He was also fairly superhero-y: it would be almost a year before they would introduce a "real" vampire - Dracula.